 - Fresh Herbs (optional)

-What Kind of corn to use in the best creamed corn recipe?
+What kind of corn to use for the best consistency and best taste?

 Frozen Corn – This is the easiest and least amount of work to use in creamed corn.
 It only requires opening the package to use it.
 If you are in a super hurry you can microwave the corn before adding it to the sauce and eliminate baking it.